TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 What Factors Will Affect DORI?

-The focal length and of a camera will significantly influence its DORI performance.
+The focal length and resolution of a camera will significantly influence its DORI performance.

 At the same level, longer lenses or smaller sensors result in a narrower field of view, while shorter lenses or larger sensors provide a wider view.
 Thus, a longer focal length allows for a greater distance to be seen, which means that an object of the same 1m size will achieve the same PPM at a greater distance with a camera having a longer focal length compared to a shorter one.
 Therefore, for a given DORI effect, a long-focal-length camera can see farther, but at the same time, its field of view is more constricted.